BREAST CANCER SCREENING and BREAST DENSITY Q & A:

 is important about digital mammography and where can I have

-a recent study with nearly 50,000 women participating, they
+In the D-MIST study with nearly 50,000 women participating,

-in finding cancers in women with dense breasts.
-Sensitivity
+mammography in finding cancers in women with dense breasts.

-for women with dense breasts was only 55% for film and 70%
+Sensitivity for women with dense breasts was 55% for film

-for digital, though these are in the most perfect research
+and 70% for digital, though these results were in research

 conditions.
 Digital mammography allows the radiologist to